Las Vegas Running Routes:

 University of Nevada

-For more running routes, see Routes List.
+For more running routes, see the Route List page.

 Having grown up in Florida, I was prepared to hate Las Vegas: a giant tourist-rip-off full of tacky amusements in what was once a beautiful piece of nature.
 I'd seen too much of that already.
 But somehow, I can't help loving Las Vegas, too.
 It's just a place full of fun-loving, normal folks, just out to have a few interesting nights-out.
 Everyone is pretty relaxed and good-natured about it, the shows are great, and some of the developments, like the Aria Resort, are beautifully done.
 Even if a lot of other stuff IS pretty tacky, what the heck.

-| The Strip at night in Las Vegas |
+The Strip at night in Las Vegas

 A more immediate problem for runners, and all other pedestrians, is that Las Vegas is definitely NOT very pro-human in its transport system.
 Every second street corner along the southern Strip totally lacks a pedestrian crossing, and you have to go up high stairways to cross the cars from above.
-One such pedestrian bridge ended abruptly at the entrance to the Treasure Island casino, and I just kept running through the slot machines to get back out to the street.
-The same thing happens at the Belaggio Hotel, the hotel of hotels in Las Vegas.
-There are no real parks or quiet streets to run in the town center: the freeway of I-15 blocks access from the west, and the only park-like spots are fenced-off golf courses.
+One such pedestrian bridge ended abruptly at the entrance to the Treasure Island casino, and I just kept running inside, past the slot machines to get back out to the street.
+The same thing happens at the Belaggio, the hotel of hotels in Las Vegas.
+So, if you can handle that, then a run along the Strip during the cool mornings is just the thing to balance the crowds and blinking lights that will surround you this evening.

 Most of the big casinos and hotels are on the south end of the Strip (Las Vegas Boulevard) nowadays, so that's where we will start this run.
 And because there is hardly anywhere else interesting to run, we'll just do a simple run up and down the street.
 I have to say, this is an interesting street.
 And this is where just about everyone runs in the mornings.
 We'll just regard the various pedestrian bridges as hill work.